Ellsworth, MN

 __________________________________________________________________________________________________________________________

-If you would like to rent out the City of Ellsworth Community Room in the new city hall, please contact the Ellsworth City Clerk.
+If you would like to rent out the City of Ellsworth Community Room in the new city hall or the Shelter House at the City Park, please contact the Ellsworth City Clerk.
 Click on the following links for the pricing and the rental agreement.

 Community Room Check List